nixie/mice2mouse/README.md

   Windows is not supported yet.

 ### Uinput
-There is program uinput.c (uses Linux uinput kernel module), which does the translation and the output (3D coordinates and 6 buttons) is then accessible as a m2m joystick in /dev/input/.
+There is a program m2m\_device.c (uses Linux uinput kernel module), which does the translation and the output (3D coordinates and 6 buttons) is then accessible as a m2m joystick in /dev/input/ (use `sudo evtest` to list available input devices).
 This device reports EV\_ABS values, but values are relative, just because we didnt find another way, how to feed GLUT or SDL with 3D events.
-To test this, use the CApp application (coordinate demo in SDL).
-Before that, start uinput daemon ...
+To test this, use the CApp application (in SDL).
+Before that, create m2m device by running the uinput daemon: sudo ./m2m\_device mouseA mouseB

 ### Files
     CApp.*, CEvent.*  - SDL application which uses m2m joystick created